FranciscoLozCoding/csc481_Project/README.md

 ## TODO List

-Make a seperate notebook for each item 1-5.

-1. [X] Preprocess the images to show the eye features more.
-THIS IS THE MEAT OF THE PROJECT.
-1. [X] Use Python, OpenCV, and dlib code to (1) perform facial landmark detection and (2) detect blinks in preprocesed images.
-THIS IS THE MEAT OF THE PROJECT.
-1. [X] Improve the detect blinks using a eyelid coverage.
-1. [X] Build a drowsiness detector, by monitoring the eye aspect ratio (given by blink detector) to see if the value falls but does not increase again, thus implying that the person has closed their eyes.
-1. [X] Make the presentation.
-1. [X] Write the Final report.
 1. [ ] Build a gradio app implementing the system for a better UI/UX experience.
     - Just make it analyze images, no video stream